13

 He nodded.
 "Noted."

 The next hour passed in quiet efficiency.
-The kind of silence that felt sterile.
-Predictable.
-Safe.
-I signed what needed signing.
-Approved what needed none of my interest.
-Declined w
+I signed what needed signing, approved what needed none of my interest, declined what wasn't precise.

 At 4:55, I stood, buttoned my blazer, and pulled my car keys from the drawer.